Dementia and social care

 Chief Investigator: Professor Claire Surr

 In the DCM EPIC trial we experienced a high number of care home residents who were recruited but did not complete the full trial.
-This was largely due to expected deaths or to moving to another care home.
-This is known as ‘loss to follow-up’ and causes problems for trials because it means there may not be the required number of participants who complete the trial to provide robust results.
-This is a common challenge in trails in care home settings, but also applies to trials in other populations.
-This study is looking at a different type of trial design – known as an open cohort trial – where new participants are recruited throughout the trial period.
-It will explore how the analysis of trail data can be undertaken to be able to accommodate this ongoing recruitment and different periods of time exposed to the intervention.
+This was largely due to deaths which were anticipated to occur due to the population of study or to moving to another care home.
+This is known as 'loss to follow-up' and causes problems for trials because it means there may not be the required number of participants who complete the trial to provide robust results.
+This is a common challenge in trials in care home settings, but also applies to trials in other populations.
+This study looked at a different type of trial design - known as an open cohort trial - where new participants are recruited throughout the study period.
+It explored how the analysis of trial data can be undertaken to be able to accommodate this ongoing recruitment and different periods of time exposed to the intervention.

 Leeds Beckett Investigators: Professor Claire Surr